• Skip to primary navigation

 Shop here

-Some of the amazing properties are:
+Some amazing properties of these carrier base oils are:

 • Avocado oil is rich in vitamin A, D & E and can help you improve skin elasticity.